Trajectory Class Fluctuation Theorem: Background

 This includes the familiar bound on entropy production, but different choices of the privileged distributions lead to new bounds on thermodynamic quantities.

 Applying Eq. (\ref{eq:entlike_decomp}), the average free energy change bounds the work done in the forward experiment:

-Here, $\distfinal$ denotes the forward process's final-time distribution.
-The average work is determined by the forward process exclusively and therefore must not have any strict dependence on the second privileged distribution $\disttwo$, despite the latter's appearance in the first term on the RHS.
+The average work is determined by the forward process exclusively and therefore must not have any actual dependence on the second privileged distribution $\disttwo$, despite the latter's appearance in the first term on the RHS.
 And yet, the bound must hold for whichever distribution is chosen for $\disttwo$.

-This begs the question, For which $\disttwo$ is Eq. (\ref{eq:wf_bound}) tightest?
+This begs the question, for which $\disttwo$ is Eq. (\ref{eq:wf_bound}) tightest?
 The answer is the final-time distribution $\distfinal$:

 where: